Are you Losing Digital Objects Within Your Folder Structure?

 - Administrative Metadata provides information of the technical source of the digital object with information of the file type, how and when the digital object was created.
 In addition administrative metadata can also cover information about the intellectual property or rights management of a digital object that gives a description of who owns the object, where and how an object can be used.

-What am I looking for with Metadata in making objects searchable?
+What am I Looking for with Digital Asset Metadata in Making Objects Searchable?

 There are quite a few methodologies and digital asset management field features that can streamline the processes of working with metadata.
 Below are some key components to consider as you evaluate digital asset management metadata strategies.